 I wondered about the rest of the building and if any of the mill equipment was still intact.
 As is the way of things in a small town, it did not take much to wangle an inviation to take a tour of the interior.
 An amazing amount of milling gear was still there and, if not in working order, enough to show how the mill was used.

-I brought Bruce Humphries over to go through it with the owner so I could videotape the tour for the sake of some history.
+I brought Bruce Humphries over to go through it with Susan so I could videotape the tour for the sake of some history.
 He was the only person I knew who would be familiar enough with the milling equipment and the tourbine.
 This was the first time Bruce had been in the building!